Two Stroke vs. Four Stroke

 Okay, so it's been about fifteen years since Doug Henry catapulted the Yamaha four stroke dirt bike onto the forefront of the motocross scene, and yet the two stroke vs. four stroke debate still rages on.
 There shouldn't be any debate at all about which bike is better because they're both great bikes, and each rider will have their individual preference based on riding style.
 A two stroke isn't "better" than a four stroke – it's just different.

 So what's the difference between a two stroke and a four stroke?

-Two strokes: The two stroke engine involves two processes: compression and combustion.
+The two stroke engine involves two processes: compression and combustion.
 The engine fires and the spark plug ignites once every revolution of the crankshaft.
 It's a simpler process with fewer moving parts, which makes them easier to work on and lighter in weight than a comparable four stroke.
 Two stroke engines are slightly less costly to maintain than a comparable four stroke.

 The greatest joy of riding a two stroke dirt bike is its unpredictable power delivery, which can either be scary or an absolute adrenaline rush depending on your level of riding experience and your personality.

 Two stroke dirt bikes made for the trail (such as the KTM 250-XC) are slghtly easier to ride that the two stroke motocross bikes (such as the YZ250) because they have more of a linear power delivery.
 Aggressive beginners might be able to grow into a two stroke, but if you've never ridden a dirt bike before or are somewhat cautious by nature, a four stroke is probably a better idea.